Yinka Dare: Professional career

-Dare was selected in the first round (14th overall) of the 1994 NBA draft by the New Jersey Nets, agreeing to a six-year, US$9 million guaranteed contract.
+Dare was selected in the first round (14th overall) of the 1994 NBA draft by the New Jersey Nets.
+He would sign a six-year, US$9 million guaranteed contract.
 In the NBA, he would appear in 110 games in four seasons, all with the Nets; in his rookie campaign, he played for three minutes before getting injured (torn ACL) and missing the rest of the season.

-The Nets left him unprotected during the 1995 expansion draft, but Dare was not selected by either the Toronto Raptors or the Vancouver Grizzlies.
-In his first full season (1995–96), in which he played a personal best 58 out of 82 games, he turned the ball over 72 times while registering no assists, holding the dubious NBA record for most games played in a season, 58, without recording an assist.
+In his first full season (1995–96), in which he played a personal best 58 out of 82 games, he turned the ball over 72 times while registering no assists, holding the dubious NBA record for most games played in a season, 58 (769 minutes), without recording an assist.
 During his four-year career, he would rack up a total of four assists accompanied by 96 turnovers, while averaging 2.1 points, 2.6 rebounds, and less than 0.1 assists per game.

-In early 1998, Dare was traded, along with David Benoit and Kevin Edwards, to the Orlando Magic, for Brian Evans and Rony Seikaly, and was immediately waived.
-Subsequently, he played intermittently in other leagues including the Continental Basketball Association and United States Basketball League, until 2003.
+In early 1998, Dare was traded, along with David Benoit, Kevin Edwards, and a first round draft pick to the Orlando Magic, for Brian Evans and Rony Seikaly.
+He was almost immediately waived so the Magic could sign point guard Spud Webb.
+Dare's next involvement in the NBA would be receiving a training camp invite to join the Golden State Warriors in 2000; he was released before the start of the season.
+He would play intermittently in other leagues including the Continental Basketball Association and United States Basketball League, until 2003.

 Death

-Dare died in 2004, after collapsing in his home in Englewood, New Jersey.
+On January 9, 2004, Dare died after collapsing in his home in Englewood, New Jersey.
 A medical examiner determined that he had suffered a heart attack due to an arrhythmia condition discovered when he was in college.
+Dare was two weeks away from joining a team in Israel for another professional basketball season.

 Lucious Harris, who joined the Nets in 1997–98, Dare's final season, said: "It's a bad situation.
 I feel for his family.
 Just 32, to have a heart attack, that's scary.
 It always seemed like he was in shape.
 But things happen and you don't understand why."

 Kerry Kittles, who played with Dare in the latter's final two seasons with the Nets, said: "He was a quiet guy, didn't talk that much.
 He worked hard—he didn't really play much, but he was a fun guy to be around.
 [He was] young: It makes you think... anything can happen any time.
 It's in the back of your mind [that] it could happen to you."

 Jarvis, who coached Dare at George Washington, told The Washington Post: "Yinka was a kind, gentle person.
 He was nice to my family, as respectful as anybody I've come into contact with.
 I don't remember him having a bad word to say about anybody; just a nice, sweet kid."

 Dare was survived by parents Gabriel and Joan, two sisters and a brother.